amcali/project-online-order/README.md

 Aside from creating an online presence for the business, the website also allows users to place orders and pay online for them on the basis of having an account.
 Anyone who does not have an account is able to register for one, provided that they create a unique username, and an email address that has not been used before.

 A wireframe of the website may be found [here.](https://github.com/amcali/project-online-order/blob/master/Sofias%20Pizza%20-%20Wireframe.pdf)
-A diagram of the models upon which the website is constructed from can be found [here.]()

 This website is for consumers who are wishing for a slice of homemade pizza, and at the convenience of having it delivered to wherever they are in Singapore.
 To customise to each user's expierience, the website has been set up to require the user to have an account in order to place an order.

-Initially upon the [landing page](https://sofias-restaurant.herokuapp.com/home), the content aims to give simple yet quick insight to the user as to what the website is about.
+Initially upon the landing page, the carousel gives visual insight as to what the website is about.
 Further information about the website and its features are provided in the about page.
 Users who have an account and are authorised upon login will have access to different pages.

 An unregistered user or a user who is not logged into their account will have access to the following pages: